A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

 \subsection{BCG \& ICL}

 To model the BCG \& ICL component, we assume a stellar component to represent its baryonic distribution and a DM component for the BCG.
-The motivation behind the BCG DM component is to allow for different mass slopes at scales differing from the main DM halo.
+The motivation behind the BCG DM component is to allow for different mass slopes at scales that differ from those of the main DM halo.